On numerical approaches to the analysis of topology of the phase space for dynamical integrability

-We will not describe this example in full details since we have already done it partially in \cite{imec} and in \cite{cirm}.
-Let us just note that in the original setting the system obviously has $3$ degrees of freedom, but since it admits the angular momentum first integral it can be reduced by the Routh transform (\cite{theormech}) to the one having the $4$-dimensional phase space, that is precisely the range of application of the method of sections.
-Let us also note, that this reduction is profitable to understand the topology of the phase space, but to perform numerical simulations it is more convenient to use the lagrange multipliers (\cite{lagrange}) and then compute the reduced coordinates from the cartesian ones.
+Meanwhile the dynamics of the triple pendulum is almost not studied, although it is interesting for applications.
+We have shown rather directly (without going much into details about topology, but writing explicitly the coordinates) that the behaviour of the system is rather irregular and it is not integrable\footnote{This work has been carried out in collaboration with V.L.~Golo and resulted in the first instance of application of the methods of sections}.
+We will not describe this example in full details since we have already done it partially in \cite{imec} and in \cite{cirm} and the result will also follow as a particular case from the section \ref{sec:kam}.
+Let us just note that in the original setting the system obviously has $3$ degrees of freedom, but since it admits the angular momentum first integral it can be reduced by the Routh transform (\cite{theormech}) to the one having the $4$-dimensional phase space, that is precisely in the range of application of the method of sections.
+Let us also note, that this reduction is profitable to understand the topology of the phase space, but to perform numerical simulations it is more convenient to use the Lagrange multipliers (\cite{lagrange}) and then compute the reduced coordinates from the cartesian ones.

-A typical result of the numerical simulations is shown on fig. \ref{3pen_sections}.
+A typical result of the numerical simulations is shown on figure \ref{3pen_sections}.
 The coordinates in the reduced phase space are the angles $\beta_1, \beta_2$ between the segments of the pendulum and their derivatives.
-In the hamiltonian formalism one should actually use the momenta instead of velocities, but we use the natural duality of $T^*Q$ and $TQ$, so it gives an equivalent picture from the topological point of view.
+In the hamiltonian formalism one should actually use momenta instead of velocities, but we use the natural duality of $T^*Q$ and $TQ$, so it gives an equivalent picture from the topological point of view.
 The intersecting planes are chosen to be parallel to the coordinate ones.
-The presence of curves in the intersection clearly shows non-integrability.
+The presence of curves in the intersection clearly shows the non-integrability.